 To start, you might want to know a bit about the company's history.
 Capital One started as a monoline, which means that most of its business was consumer lending (i.e. credit cards).
 But in 1999, Capital One wanted to go beyond the credit card, and expanded its offerings to include things like loans and insurance.

 Currently, the bank operates 755 branches, including 10 cafe style branches, and approximately 2,000 ATMs.
 Its corporate offices are located in Tysons Corner, Virginia and it's one of the of the nation's top 10 largest banks based on deposits.
 While the company offers more than credit cards, the plastic still make up the majority of the bank's business (62% in 2015).

 Capital One Offerings

-Capital One offers both personal and business credit cards, savings and checking accounts, investment products, mortgages, home equity loans, lines of credit, and auto loans.
+Capital One offers both personal and business credit cards, savings and checking accounts, investment products, home equity loans, lines of credit, and auto loans.

 We'll go through them each in this review, starting with, well, where it all started: credit cards.

 Credit card services are the flagship operation and service for the bank.

 - Capital One Venture/Venture One